 If enabled, the REST service only allows GET requests for objects (objects cannot be modified).

-Specifies a list of page types that the REST service is allowed to access.
-Enter the code names of page types separated by semicolons.
+Specifies a list of document types that the REST service is allowed to access.
+Enter the code names of document types separated by semicolons.

 Allowed object types

 Specifies a list of objects types that the REST service is allowed to access.
 If empty, all object types are allowed.